AYehia0/Auth-app/instructions.md

     3- Creating the routes using router

-    3- Using ejs as template
+    4- Using ejs as template

-    4- Creating the views
+    5- Creating the views

+    6- Setup MongoDB